-What you need to know before investing in oil ETFs and volatility exchange-traded funds
+What you need to know before investing in oil, Bitcoin, and volatility exchange-traded funds

 ARTICLE TABLE OF CONTENTS (Skip to Section)

-Many investors who invest in commodity and oil ETFs, such as United States Oil (USO), or VIX volatility ETFs have been surprised that these exchange-traded products failed to closely track the rise in the price of oil or the spike in stock market volatility.
+Many investors who invest in commodity and oil ETFs, such as United States Oil (USO), Bitcoin ETFs, or VIX volatility ETFs have been surprised that these exchange-traded products failed to closely track the rise in the price of oil or Bitcoin, or the spike in stock market volatility.
 In many cases, these commodity and volatility ETFs and ETNs generated significant annualized losses.

-For example, the United States Oil (USO) ETF has returned -19.3% annualized for the ten years ending December 31, 2020.
-For the five years ending December 31, 2020, the ProShares VIX Short-term Futures (VIXY) ETF returned -44.7% annualized, despite gaining over 100% year-to-date.
+For example, the United States Oil (USO) ETF has returned -14.2% annualized for the ten years ending September 30, 2021.
+For the ten years ending September 30, 2021, the ProShares VIX Short-term Futures (VIXY) ETF returned -53.3% annualized.

 The four components that determine the returns of commodity and volatility ETFs are:

 - The change in the spot price